bndtools/bnd/docs/_instructions/diffignore.md

 ---
 layout: default
-class: Builder
+class: Project
-title: -diffignore PACKAGE-SPEC ( ',' PACKAGE-SPEC ) *
+title: -diffignore SELECTORS
-summary: Items to ignore during baseline comparison.
+summary: Manifest header names and resource paths to ignore during baseline comparison.
 ---

-You can use the `-diffignore` instruction to specify a comma separated list of things to ignore during baseline comparison such as manifest headers or entry paths.
+You can use the `-diffignore` instruction to specify manifest header names and resource paths to ignore during baseline comparison.

 ## Example